n3dst4/irid/README.markdown

 In other words, **you can always treat Irid objects as immutable**.

-.red()
+`.red()`
 ----------------

-Returns the red component of the colour as an integer from 0 to 255.
+Returns the red component of the color as an integer from 0 to 255.

-.red(r)
+`.red(r)`
 ----------------

-Returns a new colour based the current colour but with the red component set to r, which should be an integer from 0 to 255.
+Returns a new color based the current color but with the red component set to `r`, which should be an integer from 0 to 255.

-.green()
+`.green()`
 ----------------

-Returns the green component of the colour as an integer from 0 to 255.
+Returns the green component of the color as an integer from 0 to 255.

-.green(g)
+`.green(g)`
 ----------------

-Returns a new colour based the current colour but with the green component set to g, which should be an integer from 0 to 255.
+Returns a new color based the current color but with the green component set to `g`, which should be an integer from 0 to 255.

-.blue()
+`.blue()`
 ----------------

-Returns the blue component of the colour as an integer from 0 to 255.
+Returns the blue component of the color as an integer from 0 to 255.

-.blue(b)
+`.blue(b)`
 ----------------

-Returns a new colour based the current colour but with the blue component set to b, which should be an integer from 0 to 255.
+Returns a new color based the current color but with the blue component set to `b`, which should be an integer from 0 to 255.

-.hue()
+`.hue()`
 ----------------

-Returns the hue value of the colour as an value from 0 to 1.
+Returns the hue value of the color as an value from 0 to 1.

-.hue(h)
+`.hue(h)`
 ----------------

-Returns a new colour based the current colour but with the hue value set to h, which should be an number from 0 to 1.
+Returns a new color based the current color but with the hue value set to `h`, which should be an number from 0 to 1.

-.saturation()
+`.saturation()`
 ----------------

-Returns the saturation value of the colour as an value from 0 to 1.
+Returns the saturation value of the color as an value from 0 to 1.

-.saturation(s)
+`.saturation(s)`
 ----------------

-Returns a new colour based the current colour but with the saturation value set to s, which should be an number from 0 to 1.
+Returns a new color based the current color but with the saturation value set to `s`, which should be an number from 0 to 1.

-.lightness()
+`.lightness()`
 ----------------

-Returns the lightness value of the colour as an value from 0 to 1.
+Returns the lightness value of the color as an value from 0 to 1.

-.lightness(l)
+`.lightness(l)`
 ----------------

-Returns a new colour based the current colour but with the lightness value set to l, which should be an number from 0 to 1.
+Returns a new color based the current color but with the lightness value set to `l`, which should be an number from 0 to 1.

-.alpha()
+`.alpha()`
 ----------------

-Returns alpha value of colour as a value from 0 to 1.
+Returns alpha value of color as a value from 0 to 1.

-.alpha(a)
+`.alpha(a)`
 ----------------

-Returns a new colour based the current colour but with the alpha value set to a, which should be a number from 0 to 1.
-Setting a to null or undefined will effectively "unset" the alpha.
+Returns a new color based the current color but with the alpha value set to `a`, which should be a number from 0 to 1.
+Setting a to `null` or `undefined` will effectively "unset" the alpha.

-.luma()
+`.luma()`
 ----------------

-Returns the calculated [luma](http://en.wikipedia.org/wiki/HSL_and_HSV#Lightness) of the colour as a number from 0 to 1.
+Returns the calculated [luma](http://en.wikipedia.org/wiki/HSL_and_HSV#Lightness) of the color as a number from 0 to 1.
 It is not currently possible to set the luma directly.

-.relativeLuminance()
+`.relativeLuminance()`
 ----------------

-Returns the calculated [relative luminance](http://www.w3.org/TR/WCAG/#relativeluminancedef) of the colour as a number from 0 to 1.
+Returns the calculated [relative luminance](http://www.w3.org/TR/WCAG/#relativeluminancedef) of the color as a number from 0 to 1.
 It is not currently possible to set the relative luminance directly.

-.contrastRatio(other)
+`.contrastRatio(other)`
 ----------------

-Returns the contrast ratio [relative luminance](http://www.w3.org/TR/WCAG/#contrast-ratiodef) of the colour against a given second colour.
+Returns the contrast ratio [relative luminance](http://www.w3.org/TR/WCAG/#contrast-ratiodef) of the color against a given second color.

-.lighten (amount)
+`.lighten(amount)`
 ----------------

 Where amount is a number between 0 and 1.
-Lightens the colour towards white by the proportion given.
-Irid("black").lighten(0.5) is medium grey.
-Irid("black").lighten(0.5).lighten(0.5) is 75% light grey.
+Lightens the color towards white by the proportion given. `Irid("black").lighten(0.5)` is medium grey. `Irid("black").lighten(0.5).lighten(0.5)` is 75% light grey.
-.lighten(0) is a no-op, .lighten(1) turns any colour into white.
+`.lighten(0)` is a no-op, `.lighten(1)` turns any color into white.

-.darken (amount)
+`.darken(amount)`
 ----------------

 Where amount is a number between 0 and 1.
-Darkens the colour towards black by the proportion given.
-Irid("white").darken(0.5) is medium grey.
-Irid("white").darken(0.5).darken(0.5) is 75% dark grey.
+Darkens the color towards black by the proportion given. `Irid("white").darken(0.5)` is medium grey. `Irid("white").darken(0.5).darken(0.5)` is 75% dark grey.
-.darken(0) is a no-op, .darken(1) turns any colour into black.
+`.darken(0)` is a no-op, `.darken(1)` turns any color into black.

-.invert ()
+`.invert()`
 ----------------

-Turns the colour into the RGB opposite of itself.
+Turns the color into the RGB opposite of itself.
 White becomes black, black becomes white, and medium grey remains medium grey.
-If you are building a colour scheme, you probably want .complement() instead.
+If you are building a color scheme, you probably want `.complement()` instead.

-.complement ()
+`.complement()`
 ----------------

-Turns the colour into its colour-wheel complement - that is, it keeps the same lightness and saturation but moves to the opposite hue.
-This will generally produce a pleasingly contrasting colour.
+Turns the color into its color-wheel complement - that is, it keeps the same lightness and saturation but moves to the opposite hue.
+This will generally produce a pleasingly contrasting color.

-.desaturate ()
+`.desaturate()`
 ----------------

-Turns the colour into a grey shade with the same lightness.
+Turns the color into a grey shade with the same lightness.

-.contrast ( [a, b] )
+`.contrast( [a, b] )`
 ----------------

-Returns a new Irid object representing a tone which will be as legible as possible as a text/foreground colour when the original colour is used as a background.
-If no arguments are given, the returned colour will be `#00000` (black) or `#ffffff` (white).
-If colour arguments are given, then the return value will be the one that given the strongest contrast with the starting color.
+Returns a new Irid object representing a tone which will be as legible as possible as a text/foreground color when the original color is used as a background.
+If no arguments are given, the returned color will be `#00000` (black) or `#ffffff` (white).
+If color arguments are given, then the return value will be the one that given the strongest contrast with the starting color.

-.analagous()
+`.analagous()`
 ----------------

-Returns an array of colours based on the original:
+Returns an array of colors based on the original:
 [original, left, right]
-Where original is the original colour, and left and right are slight variants based on moving slighty left and right round the HSL colour wheel (30° each way.)
+Where original is the original color, and left and right are slight variants based on moving slighty left and right round the HSL color wheel (30° each way.)

-.tetrad()
+`.tetrad()`
 ----------------

-Returns an array of colours based on the original:
+Returns an array of colors based on the original:
 [original, right, complement, left]
-Where original is the original colour, and right, complement, and left are produced by rotating in 90° incremenets round the HSL colour wheel (complement is the same as the colour returned by the complement() method.)
+Where original is the original color, and right, complement, and left are produced by rotating in 90° increments round the HSL color wheel (complement is the same as the color returned by the complement() method.)

-.rectTetrad()
+`.rectTetrad()`
 ----------------

-Returns an array of colours based on the original:
+Returns an array of colors based on the original:
 [original, right, complement, left]
-Where original is the original colour, and right, complement, and left are produced by rotating in alternating 60 and 120° incremenets round the HSL colour wheel (complement is the same as the colour returned by the complement() method.)
+Where original is the original color, and right, complement, and left are produced by rotating in alternating 60 and 120° incremenets round the HSL color wheel (complement is the same as the color returned by the complement() method.)

-.triad()
+`.triad()`
 ----------------

-Returns an array of colours based on the original:
+Returns an array of colors based on the original:
 [original, left, right]
-Where original is the original colour, and left and right are spaced evenly round the HSL colour wheel, producing a group of three colours 120° apart.
+Where original is the original color, and left and right are spaced evenly round the HSL color wheel, producing a group of three colors 120° apart.

-.splitComplementary()
+`.splitComplementary()`
 ----------------

-Returns an array of colours based on the original:
+Returns an array of colors based on the original:
 [original, left, right]
-Where original is the original colour, and left and right are 150° round the colour HSL colour wheel on each side.
-(The left and right colours returned from this method are the same as the left and right returned from doing .complement().analagous().)
+Where original is the original color, and left and right are 150° round the color HSL color wheel on each side.
+(The left and right colors returned from this method are the same as the left and right returned from doing .complement().analagous().)

-.blend(other [, opacity])
+`.blend(other [, opacity])`
 ----------------

-Returns a new colour consisting of the the original colour blended with a given other colour.
-The optional `opacity` argument is a number between 0 and 1 specifying a weighting for the blended colour in the mix.
-A low value, e.g. 0.1, will yield a result very close to the original, while a high value, e.g. 0.9, will yield a result very close to the "other" colour.
-The default opacity is 0.5, yielding an even mix of the two colours.
+Returns a new color consisting of the original color blended with a given other color.
+The optional `opacity` argument is a number between 0 and 1 specifying a weighting for the blended color in the mix.
+A low value, e.g. 0.1, will yield a result very close to the original, while a high value, e.g. 0.9, will yield a result very close to the "other" color.
+The default opacity is 0.5, yielding an even mix of the two colors.

-.toString ()
+`.toString()`
 ----------------

-Alias for .toHexString()
+Alias for `.toHexString()`

-.toHexString()
+`.toHexString()`
 ----------------

-Returns a six or eight character hex colour code with leading #.
+Returns a six or eight character hex color code with leading #.

-.toRGBString()
+`.toRGBString()`
 ----------------

-Returns a CSS colour code in the rgb() or rgba() format.
+Returns a CSS color code in the `rgb()` or `rgba()` format.

-.toHSLString()
+`.toHSLString()`
 ----------------

-Returns a CSS colour code in the hsl() or hsla() format.
+Returns a CSS color code in the `hsl()` or `hsla()` format.

 API - Utility functions
 =======================

-Irid.canInterpret(candidate)
+`Irid.canInterpret(candidate)`
 ----------------------------

 Returns `true` is Irid will be able to use the given candidate object or string (as per any of the listed constructors).